Home biogas cheat sheet downloads banner ad.

 The wet AD systems are continuous process flow systems.
 Dry AD systems may be either continuous or batch processes and may be operated in the temperature ranges of mesophilic or thermophilic AD systems.

-However, during the period 2000 to 2010, truly “dry” (two-phase) anaerobic digestion systems have also been developed which resemble in-vessel composting plants, where the organic waste is transported in the buckets of front-end loading vehicles.
-In such “dry” systems the use of water as the means of conveyance through the process is abandoned.
+In such dry anaerobic digestion process systems, the use of water as the means of conveyance through the process is abandoned.
 Instead, recycled digestate is usually sprayed onto the substrate of organic matter and mechanical mixing using rotating blades may or may not be provided.

 Water-based systems can be thought of as within the following dry solids range: